Assistant Secretary of the Air Force (Acquisition, Technology and Logistics)

 Assistant Secretary of the Air Force (Acquisition, Technology, and Logistics) (SAF/AQ) is a civilian position in the Department of the Air Force that is appointed by the president of the United States and confirmed by the United States Senate.
-This position is established under Title 10 US Code Section 9016 and is one of five assistant secretary positions under the secretary of the air force.
-The assistant secretary reports to the secretary of the air force.
+This position is established under Title 10 US Code Section 9016 and is one of five assistant secretary positions under the secretary of the Air Force.
+The SAF/AQ reports to the secretary of the Air Force.

-Under the law a principal military deputy serves with the assistant secretary of the air force for acquisition.
+Under the law, a principal military deputy serves with the assistant secretary for acquisition, logistics and technology.
 The principal military deputy is required to be an active duty officer with a background in acquisition and program management.
-If the assistant secretary position is vacant the law permits the principal military deputy to serve up to a year as the acting assistant secretary.
-Of the five assistant secretary positions established by law, only the assistant secretary for acquisition is required to have a principal military deputy.
+If the assistant secretary position is vacant, the law permits the principal military deputy to serve up to a year as the acting assistant secretary.
+Of the five assistant secretary positions established by law, only the assistant secretary for acquisition, technology and logistics is required to have a principal military deputy.

-Before Andrew Hunter, Darlene Costello served as acting assistant secretary for the second time.
-During the Obama and Trump administrations, Costello served as acting assistant secretary, from February 2016 to February 2018.
-In 2018, Will Roper was confirmed to the role, serving from February 2018 to January 2021.
-Despite Roper's requests to the Biden transition to be retained in the position in the new administration, his efforts went unheeded, and he resigned on January 20 as is custom.
-Upon his departure, Darlene Costello again became acting assistant secretary until a new secretary is appointed.
-With 3 years in the role as of January 2022, Costello's service as SAF/AQ, spanning three presidencies and four secretaries of the air force, ranks among the longest in the history of the position, despite never being confirmed by the Senate.

-On July 16, 2021, President Joe Biden nominated Andrew Hunter, a defense industry/acquisition researcher and former Pentagon official, for the position, and Hunter was confirmed by the Senate on February 2, 2022.
-Hunter was formerly a senior fellow at the Center for Strategic and International Studies' International Security Program and director of CSIS' Defense-Industrial Initiatives Group.

 Responsibilities

 The assistant secretary of the air force for acquisition serves as the single service acquisition executive (SAE) and the senior procurement executive for the Department of the Air Force.
 They are responsible for acquisition and product support for all air force acquisition programs and manages the air force science and technology program.

+The assistant secretary directs the Air Force program executive officers on matters relating to acquisition management and conduct.
+The PEOs are not a part of Headquarters Air Force; rather, they are organized separately, but report to the service acquisition executive.

-They provides direction, guidance and supervision of all matters pertaining to the formulation, review, approval and execution of acquisition plans, policies and programs.
+They provide direction, guidance and supervision of all matters pertaining to the formulation, review, approval and execution of acquisition plans, policies and programs.
 The assistant secretary oversees $40 billion annual investments that include major programs like the KC-46A Pegasus, F-35 Lighting II, B-21 Raider, as well as capability areas such as information technology and command and control, intelligence, surveillance and reconnaissance (C4ISR) systems.